Know before you go

 Access and Parking

 From the A19 take the B1281 signposted Castle Eden and Blackhall Colliery.
-Carry on through Castle Eden and turn right on to Gary Road (sign posted High Heselden).
-Continue into Heselden on Gary Road, (which become Front Street) and turn right on to Station Road.
+Carry on through Castle Eden and turn right on to Gary Road (sign posted High Hesleden ).
+Continue into Hesleden on Gary Road, (which become Front Street) and turn right on to Station Road.
 Head to the end of the road (postcode TS27 4PJ) and park in a small layby opposite Station House or on the unsurfaced area next door.
 The entrance to the reserve is on the far side of the unsurfaced area.
 You will see the DWT sign on your left as you enter.

 Public Transport is available from Durham and Sunderland to Hutton Henry via Peterlee.
 The reserve is a short walk down Station Road.